sdcastillo/russian_war_songs/README.md

 # Are you getting tired of the censorship?

 It is always interesting to gain insight into other cultures.
-Russian’s invasion into Ukraine sparked a shift in the type of music that soldiers listen to.
+Culture changes are market by a shift in the type of music that users listen to.

 Essentially…

 Regardless of what genre that you listen to, music pumps the brain with subliminal messages.
-Guns, violence, war, all get tagged into playlists which influences people share.
+Sports, Dating, Violence, all get tagged into playlists which influences people share.
 Music conveys messages.
 It’s called a mnemonic device.

 For this post, I need to take you back in time.
 A few months ago, I was applying for a data science job and the interview challenge was to use the python library spotipy.
 I was tasked to created a data pipeline to pull song details into a CSV file.
 This is faster than making an SQLite database.